nx-lr/32chars-js/README.md

 ### Encoding

 The program has several functions defined.
 Pairs of functions exist in the output: one pair to encode or decode a character range with a custom delimiter and range separator, and another to encode or decode a bijective-encoded string to a big integer and back given a set of digits.
-These functions are stored inside numeric keys and minified with UglifyJS, and the minified code is passed through a custom algorithm.
-Calls between these functions are also obfuscated and map to the output.
+These functions are stored inside numeric keys and minified with UglifyJS; the minified code is passed through a custom algorithm.
+Calls between these functions are also substituted to their relevant keys in the output.

-If the substring occurs more than once, or is unique enough to be stored, chosen based on Jaro distance, which takes into account character insertions, substitutions and deletions, they have to be stored.
-All encoded strings are grouped according to their arguments, decoded with a looping function, and spread onto the global object, overriding the keys which they take.
+If a substring within the input occurs more than once, or is unique enough to be stored based on Jaro distance, taking into account character insertions, substitutions and deletions, it will be stored.
+All encoded strings are grouped according to their arguments, decoded by looping over its keys, and spread onto the global object, overriding the keys which they take.

 Each arbitrary string formed from a finite set of characters corresponds to a contiguous natural number.
 This is called _bijective numeration_, the word _bijective_ meaning a one-on-one correspondence.
 A generator function yields us every possible string with those same 32 characters in order, and skipping the keys already defined.